 LBS-008 is an orally administered, non-retinoid, small molecule antagonist of RBP4 that shows nanomolar potency and a pharmacodynamic effect that is readily reversible upon drug cessation.
-LBS-008 is intended as a once-a-day treatment to reduce the accumulation of vitamin A-based cytotoxins known as bisretinoids and is intended to slow or halt disease progression in STGD1 and dry AMD.
+LBS-008 is intended as a once-a-day treatment to reduce the accumulation of vitamin A-based cytotoxins known as bisretinoids and slow disease progression in STGD1 and dry AMD.